Unlawful Termination

 • Joining a labor union;

-• Exercising certain workplace rights, like the right to take time off under the Family and Medical Leave Act and the right to request reasonable accommodations for a disability;
+• Exercising workplace rights, such as taking time off under the Family and Medical Leave Act or requesting reasonable accommodations for a disability;

 • Filing a discrimination claim or supporting a coworker’s claim; and